mark1foley/Brisbane-Bin-Day-Sensor/README.md

 # Brisbane Bin Day Sensor

-This project contains a new sensor that provides details of bin collection day
+This project contains a new Home Assistant sensor that provides details of bin day

 ## Installation (HACS) - Recommended
 0. Have [HACS](https://custom-components.github.io/hacs/installation/manual/) installed, this will allow you to easily update